NYCDOB/Facades/index.md

 #### FAÇADE INSPECTION RESULTS

 Approximately 87% of the Cycle 7 façade filings were classified as either *Safe* (OK) or *Safe with a Repair and Maintenance Program* (SWARMP).
-Cycle 7 had a 5% increase in the number of total records compared to Cycle 6.
+From Cycle 6 to Cycle 7, there was a 5% net increase in the number of buildings required to file.
 Cycle 8 is currently in progress, therefore there is a large percentage of *No Report Filed* classifications.
 The NR category will not be comparable for this group until the filing period ends in 2020.

 <iframe width="100%" height="400" src="https://nycdob.github.io/Performance_Dashboard/examples/Facade_Filings3" frameborder="0" align="left"> </iframe>